10 Actions to Prepare Yourself for Layoffs

 Layoffs.
 Always a bummer.
 Companies make mistakes.
 They want to impress their shareholders.
 They need to save money.
 Whatever.
 These are things we can't control.

 Some people will be fired.
 What can we control in that situation?
 Resilience.
 Making yourself resilient to the vagaries of life.
 By the way, vagaries is a fantastic word.
-Apologies for using less common words, in case you needed to google it.
+Apologies for using less common words, in case you had to google it.

-1. Take advantage of your benefits
+1. Take advantage of your benefits and do your expense reports

 I pay for a healthcare plan through the Washington exchange, but it's not the best plan.
 It's a cheap plan for a healthy family.
 We're lucky like that.